-The Grand Hôtel opened the doors to guests in 1874 and ever since then has it been a resort to the stars, the royals, and the glitz and glam.
-Grand Hotel sits just across from the Palace and has a spectacular view over the many waterways, as well as over Old Town.
+The Grand Hôtel opened the doors to guests in 1874, and ever since then has it been a resort to the stars, the royals, and the glitz and glam.
+Grand Hotel sits just across from the Palace and has a spectacular view over the many waterways.
+And over Old Town too.
 Naturally, this was the number one choice for my clients as they welcomed 220 guests for their downtown Stockholm nuptials.

 Read more from the lovely bride below.
 She talks a bit more in-depth about planning a destination wedding in Stockholm, and she has some great advice you all don’t want to miss.